redflitzi/StrTr/README.md

 ---

-## Culture-Aware
+## Enumerable Collections, Culture-Aware

-A set of methods that take various enumerable collections with (original, replacement) pairs to apply to the input string. \
+A set of overloads that take various enumerable collections with (original, replacement) pairs to apply to the input string. \
 Additionally, they can take a culture info or string comparison mode.
 If this is completely omitted, they work in Ordinal mode.

 <br/>

 ### **StrTr(IEnumerable<KeyValuePair<string, string>>** replacePairs, **StringComparison** mode = StringComparison.Ordinal **)** <a id="kvp-sc"></a>

-This Method takes any enumerable collection of KeyValuePair as its first argument. \
+Takes any enumerable collection of KeyValuePair as its first argument. \
 It is therefore suitable for consuming a Dictionary. \
 Each Key will be replaced with the Value of the same KeyValuePair.